th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 ![Token permissions](/img/getting-started/install-th2/gh-token-permissions.png)

-You will need generated token once in the next step.
+You will need generated token for the next step.

 Create `infra-mgr` secret required by `th2-infra-mgr`.